curiousquantumelephant777/Holistic-GDNF-Stimulation-ASD-Theory/README.md

 # GDNF Stimulation for ASD: A Holistic Neurodevelopmental Hypothesis
-Building on established evidence that GDNF promotes the survival/recovery of dopaminergic neurons in Parkinson’s Disease (Lin et al., 1993; Gash et al., 1996), this research posits that these neurorestorative benefits extend to neurodevelopmental disorders, such as Autism Spectrum Disorder (ASD), which are characterized by brain wiring anomalies.
-This research was inspired by my research into GDNF's potential benefits for autism and is particularly relevant for me because I am on the autism spectrum, and have noticed a profound transformation since initiating my own "reboot."
+Building on established evidence that GDNF promotes the survival/recovery of dopaminergic neurons in Parkinson’s Disease (Lin et al., 1993; Gash et al., 1996) [1][2], this research posits that these neurorestorative benefits extend to neurodevelopmental disorders, such as Autism Spectrum Disorder (ASD), which are characterized by brain wiring anomalies.
+This research was inspired by my research into GDNF's potential benefits for autism and is particularly relevant for me because I am on the autism spectrum, and have noticed a profound transformation (return of childlike coherence and curiosity with adult cognition intact) since initiating my own "reboot."

 **This is a theoretical framework proposing short- to mid-term, low-dose glial cell line-derived neurotrophic factor (GDNF) stimulation via exercise, integrated natural methods, or exploratory alkaloid modulation with the goal of promoting a targeted neuronal growth and dopaminergic resensitization in autism spectrum disorder (ASD), enhancing empathy-related frontal lobe circuitry while preserving existing parietal benefits.
 I propose this is analogous to a "Device Firmware Update" in computer science, whereas modern therapeutic approaches focus on optimizing or updating the "software."**